F 3 GEOGRAPHY

 • A range of hills with steep slopes on all sides.

-• A ridge can contain hills, cols, passes or water shed.
+• A ridge can contain hills, cols, passes, or watershed.

 Image From EcoleBooks.com